You Are Here: Home › Rules of Table Tennis › Room Size Requirements

 Uniform lighting over the whole of the playing area is essential.

-In my experience, lots of places which are used for table tennis don't have any specialist lighting.
+In my experience, lots of venues which are used for table tennis don't have any specialist lighting.

 Instead, they rely solely on general room lighting which is just not good enough.
 Consequently, many venues are too dark.